bufbuild-ru/docs/docs/format/tutorial/index.md

 }
 ```

+::: tip Note
-::: tip Most people will want to use `buf format -w`.
+Most people will want to use `buf format -w`.
 :::

 **To display a diff between the original and formatted content, use `-d` or `--diff`.**